klmmmv/thesis/chap3.md

   which function is executed by which ASM or agent and what kind of accessibility it has.
   When defining the ground model, one needs to understand the different roles of each agent and what the agent is allowed to do.
-  Static functions do not depend on the state of the automata and do not change over different runs of the ASM.
+  Static functions do not depend on the state of the automaton and do not change over different runs of the ASM.
 Dynamic one do the exact opposite and may change as the state of a machine progresses.
   Dynamic functions are further distincted into controlled, in, out and shared functions.
 In and out functions represent a form of input and output of a machine.
 We also call the in functions